wpXtreme/wpdk/index.md

 @section     page_how_to_plugin_8 Writing code in your plugin specifically related to WordPress frontend

-Let's always assume that you created a new WPDK plugin for WordPress, named `Test Plugin`, through the Product Generator of WPDK Developer Center.
-In the root directory of your plugin, you have a file named `wpx-testplugin.php`.
+Let's always assume that you created a new WPDK plugin for WordPress, named `Test Plugin`.
+In the root directory of your plugin, you have a file named `wpdk-testplugin.php`.
 Inside this file, you have the declaration of a class named `WPDKTestPlugin`, that extends `WPDKWordPressPlugin` class.

 The method `theme` of your `WPDKTestPlugin` class is called every time your plugin is loaded, after the invocation of methods `loaded` and `configuration`; but this calling happens *if, and only if, the web request is related to the